-- Establish opportunities for people to visit and enjoy areas on the banks of the river for recreation, events and programs - Work with partners on the Parramatta River Masterplan and the Parramatta River Catchment Group to provide a waterside destination at Little Coogee - Facilitate non-motorised boats on the river - Work in partnership with City of Parramatta, Health NSW and other strategic stakeholders to meet the objectives of the Parramatta City River Strategy.
+- Establish opportunities for people to visit and enjoy areas on the banks of the river for recreation, events and programs - Work with partners on the Parramatta River Masterplan and the Parramatta River Catchment Group to provide a waterside destination at Little Coogee - Facilitate non-motorised boats on the river - Work with City of Parramatta to better connect riverside destinations with the broader Parramatta City River Strategy.

-- Implement the Bridges of Parramatta River Strategy to create iconic and memorable crossings of and connections to Parramatta River and link them to new pathways and connections along the river - Prioritise pedestrian and cycle movements over vehicles through the People's Loop - Work with City of Parramatta to establish a connection under the O'Connell Street bridge on the south bank of the river to connect the Park and city riverside walking and cycling networks - Work with City of Parramatta and Health NSW to establish connections north of Parramatta Park into Cumberland Hospital and beyond.
+- Implement the Bridges of Parramatta River Strategy to create iconic and memorable crossings of and connections to Parramatta River and link them to new pathways and connections along the river - Prioritise the pedestrian and cycle and path network over vehicles through the implementation of the People's Loop - Work with City of Parramatta to establish a connection under the O'Connell Street bridge on the south bank of the river to connect the Park and city riverside walking and cycling networks - Work with City of Parramatta and Health NSW to establish connections north of Parramatta Park into Cumberland Hospital and beyond.